DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/checkbox.md

 # Checkbox

-@short: A control that allows a user to make a choice between one or several opposite options by toggling them.
+@short: A control that allows displaying the specified value or change it to the opposite one.

 ![Checkbox control](../../../../assets/editbar-basic-controls/checkbox.png)